MdotAmaan/BSCustomTrailsGuide/README.md

 ![Trail](Images/Trail.png)

-- Click on your trail texture and set Wrap Mode to Clamp and set Compression to none
+- Click on your trail texture and set Wrap Mode to Clamp and set Compression to none. **Then press Apply**

 ![trailimport](Images/trailimport.jpg)